 All the buildings in the SBN Experiment Areas contain standard electrical power distribution systems.
+There are no exposed conductors.
 The experiment detectors in each building utilize both commercial and custom-made equipment for data-taking including DC power supplies.
-All experiment equipment is reviewed prior to use following Operational Readiness Clearance process to ensure compliance with electrical safety standards.
+All experiment equipment is reviewed prior to use following the Operational Readiness Clearance process to ensure compliance with electrical safety standards as listed in Section 1 Chapter 4.